 Josh Walker, an analyst at Forrester Research, describes building an application with no APIs as “basically like building a house with no doors.
 The API for all computing purposes is how you open the blinds and the doors and exchange information.”

-Not Utilizing APIs:
+Not Utilizing API:

 An app finds a Delta flight status by going to the http://www.delta.com, searching for the flight number, and interpreting the status of the flight search much like a human would.
 Without utilizing the capabilities of an API, the app finds the information it is looking for by manually going through all the same steps you would have to go through in order to find the same information.

 For example, every time something is shared on social media, an API is involved.
-Any time an application allows you to sign in with your Facebook or Google credentials, an API links that information.
-Any application that allows you to import contacts or friends from social media is using API to do so.
-Some of the most popular APIs currently being used are:
+Any time an application allows you to sign in with your Facebook or Google credentials, an API is the bridge that links that information together.
+Likewise, any application that allows you to import contacts or friends from social media is using API to do so.

-• Google Maps – embeds Google Maps into applications
+- Google Maps – embeds Google Maps into applications

-• Youtube API – embeds YouTube players or enables YouTube search capabilities
+- Youtube API – embeds YouTube players or enables YouTube search capabilities

-• WordPress – enables WordPress to communicate with other web properties regardless of programming language
+- WordPress – enables WordPress to communicate with other web properties regardless of programming language

 API use in Transportation

 API use has also increased within the transportation industry, bridging the information gap between shippers, carriers, brokers, and software systems.

 - Rating – sends quote request to multiple carriers and returns pricing results to requesting application

-• Transit Times – retrieves standard transit times from multiple carriers
+- Transit Times – retrieves standard transit times from multiple carriers

-• Dispatch – sends carrier pick-up request and responds with pick-up confirmations
+- Dispatch – sends carrier pick-up request and responds with pick-up confirmations

-• Tracking – allows for track and trace information on shipments
+- Tracking – allows for track and trace information on shipments

 - Document Retrieval – allows for developers to request shipping documents utilizing a carrier’s tracking number

 - Expedited Transit Time – allows for developers to get expedited transit times

 API offers several advantages with the main one being speed.
 Requests and responses are exchanged within seconds as opposed to minutes, or in some instances even hours.
 Other advantages of API include:

-- Communication is two-way with confirmations included within the transaction sets.
+- Communication is two-way with confirmations included within the transaction sets

-- The end product of API connections offers user-friendly experiences improving internal and external user satisfaction.
+- The end product of API connections offers user-friendly experiences improving internal and external user satisfaction

-- Provides evolving functionality as developers find new uses for API exchanges.
+- Provides evolving functionality as developers find new uses for API exchanges